BoE Lowers Base Rate to 4.25% | What it Means for Your Mortgage

 Bank of England Base Rate Dropped to 4.75%

-The base rate is the main way that the Bank of England controls inflation, so if inflation rises significantly, it's likely the bank rate would be increased again.
+The base rate is the main way that the Bank of England controls inflation, so if inflation rises significantly, it's likely the bank rate would be increased again - keep an eye on inflation figures if you want a better idea of where rates may be heading next.

 In 2024, mortgage rates fluctuated in response to bouts of economic uncertainty sparked by the Autumn Budget, overseas elections and other geopolitical influences.